Do You Need Reading Glasses After Laser Eye Surgery

 Laser eye surgery does not prevent your eyes from aging.
 Most laser eye surgeries are used to correct distance or refractive visions errors.
 The inability or difficulty to see things clearly relatively close to the eyes is most often due to age, starting around 40 years old, resulting in a condition known as presbyopia, in which the ciliary eye muscles lose some of the elasticity that are needed to focus on objects up close.
 Symptoms include a noticeable difference in your ability to see finite details in low light, including driving at night, and generally blurry vision when reading close-up.
 The good news is that reading glasses can provide a simple fix and there are surgery options available as well.
 Every now and then, patients experience what is known as progression, where the improvement to their eyesight following laser eye surgery lessens over time.
 This is caused by the lengthening or the eye or changes to the lens, not the cornea that was altered during laser eye surgery.

 Rest assured, if you are experiencing mild changes to your vision and require reading glasses after laser eye surgery, it is likely caused by the natural complications of aging and there are solutions to help.
-To learn more about laser eye surgery, all its benefits, and other frequently asked questions, Skyline LASIK can be reached at 719-444-3000 or WEBSITE.
+To learn more about laser eye surgery, all its benefits, and other frequently asked questions, Skyline LASIK can be reached at 719-444-3000.